/ seo-glossary / What Is Impressions? SEO Glossary

 What Are Impressions?

 Google Search Console is the primary source for impression data.
-It shows how many times each of your pages appeared in search results, for which queries, in which countries, and on which devices.
+It shows how many times each of your pages appeared, for which queries, in which countries, on which devices, and across the Search, Discover, and News result types.

 Understanding impressions is essential because they represent the total size of your search visibility.
 Before anyone can click your result, they first need to see it.
 Impressions are the top of your organic search funnel.